-Located in the city of Gwangju, the Yong Jin Children’s Home serves children ages five to nineteen years old.
+The Yong Jin Children’s Home serves children ages five to nineteen years old in the city of Gwangju.

 Situated on the slope of a mountain overlooking rice paddies below, the cluster of brick and stucco buildings that make up the home houses dormitories, an auditorium, a dining room, kitchen and offices.
 The grounds include a vegetable garden and apple orchard.